How to select the right industrial chiller

 Specifying a Chiller Installation

-Other aspects that influence chiller selection, setup, and installation include where the installation is operating, space constraints, ambient temperature, and whether elevation will affect the operational efficiency of the industrial chiller units.
+Other aspects that influence chiller selection are also the setup, and installation including where the installation is operating.
+Space constraints, ambient temperature, and whether elevation also affects the operational efficiency of the industrial chiller units.

 Setpoint temperatures alter cooling capacity with industrial chillers.
 As the setpoint is lowered, capacity drops.
-This changes which chiller is selected based on it’s intended purpose.
-To help with this, examining the published performance data of individual chillers is necessary.
+This changes which chiller is selected based on its intended purpose.
+To help with this, you can examine the published performance data of individual chillers.

-A chiller must tolerate the lowest ambient temperatures through the season to operate as expected.
-Freeze protection relates to exposure to, and tolerance to, freezing temperatures, especially with outside installations, or otherwise exposed ones.
+A chiller should also tolerate the lowest ambient temperatures through the season to operate as expected.

 Heat dissipation by air-cooled chillers is needed to avoid overheating.
 The chiller operating environment is a significant factor here, and a rising ambient air temperature reduces potential heat transfer.